catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 ### Co-op FAQ

 Hold up.
-What /is/ a co-op?
+What _is_ a co-op?
 What makes it different from a non-profit or a regular corporate start-up?
 Here’s a high level overview:

 **Q: What is a worker cooperative?**